Abu al-A'la Mawdudi

+Mawdudi was born in Aurangabad, Hyderabad State into a Chishti Sufi clerical family.
+Regarded as a precocious child, he Arabic, Persian and Islamic law in his teenage from his father and other Islamic scholars.
+He gained multiple ijazahs (Islamic degree) in a number of Islamic sciences.
+Mawdudi was interested in politics from an early age and sought to establish a dawah organization, the Jamaat-e-Islami, that would oppose the Indian National Congress and the All-India Muslim League.
+At the time of the Indian independence movement, Mawdudi and the Jamaat actively worked to oppose the partition of India.
+However, following the partition, Mawdudi pledged allegiance and moved to Pakistan and shifted his focus to politicising Islam, generating support for making Pakistan an Islamic state.
+Mawdudi's ideas are thought to have influenced the decision of General Zia-ul-Haq to begin the process of Islamisation in Pakistan.
+Mawdudi died in the United States in 1979 and was given a state funeral, led by Yusuf al-Qaradawi, at the Kaaba in Mecca.

+A highly prolific author, Mawdudi was the author of dozens of works, including Tafhim-ul-Quran, his exegesis of the Quran.
+He was the world's first recipient of the Saudi King Faisal International Award for his service to Islam in 1979.
+Mawdudi was also part of establishing and running of Islamic University of Madinah, Saudi Arabia.
+Mawdudi's writings influenced the Iranian Revolution.
+He is acclaimed by the Muslim Brotherhood, Hamas, Bangladesh Jamaat-e-Islami, Islamic Circle of North America and other Islamist organisations.

 Early life

 Background

-Maududi was born in the city of Aurangabad in colonial India, then part of the princely state enclave of Hyderabad.
+Mawdudi was born in the city of Aurangabad in colonial India, then part of the princely state enclave of Hyderabad.
 He was the youngest of three sons of Ahmad Hasan, a lawyer by profession.
-His elder brother, Sayyid Abu'l Khayr Maududi (1899–1979), would later become an editor and journalist.
+His elder brother, Sayyid Abu al-Khayr Mawdudi (1899–1979), would later become an editor and journalist.

 Although his father was only middle-class, he was the descendant of the Chishti.
 His last name was derived from the first member of the Chishti Silsilah, i.e., Khawajah Syed Qutb ul-Din Maudood Chishti (d.
 527 AH).
 He stated that his paternal family originally moved from Chisht, in modern-day Afghanistan, during the days of Sikandar Lodi (d.
 1517), initially settling in the state of Haryana before moving to Delhi later on, and on his mother's side, his ancestor Mirza Tulak, a soldier of Turkic origin, moved into India from Transoxiana around the times of Emperor Aurangzeb (d.
 1707), while his maternal grandfather, Mirza Qurban Ali Baig Khan Salik (1816–1881), was a writer and poet in Delhi, a friend of the Urdu poet Ghalib.